Dr Bridgette M Bewick (PhD CPsychol)

 - Website: Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

 Dr Bridgette Bewick is a Chartered Psychologist (CPsychol) and Associate Professor in Psychological Health at Wellbeing at the University of Leeds (UK) School of Medicine.
 Her portfolio of research continues to advance our understanding of monitoring, managing, and modifying mental health and wellbeing; including the potential for e-health tools to support health and wellbeing.
+Bridgette is a Fellow of the Leeds Institute for Teaching Excellence, Her LITE Fellowship investigates how best to embody Pedagogical Wellbeing into the university curriculum.

 Bridgette is committed to high quality applied health research and is Lead for the Taught Postgraduate Programmes in Health Research; a Programme that provides training in applied health research skills to NHS clinical health professionals and other professionals allied to medicine.
 The Health Research Programme formed a major part of the MSc Programme – Clinical Research Methods – funded to £1.8M by NIHR for the research training of nurses, midwives and allied health professionals.